jamesfisher-geo/2D-to-3D-docker/colmap_gaussian_splatting/README.md

         ls | grep -v 0 | xargs mv -t 0
     ```

-    Run this command to train a Gaussian Spalatting model
+    Run this command to train a Gaussian Splatting model

     ```
-        python ../gaussian-splatting/train.py -s .
+        python3 ../gaussian-splatting/train.py --save_iterations 7000 15000 30000 --images images_4  -s .
     ```

+    note that --resolution 8 downsamples the images to 1/8 the size

     enter `exit` to exit the docker container